KK Koper

 Košarkarski klub Koper (Koper Basketball Club), commonly referred to as KK Koper or simply Koper, was a basketball club based in Koper, Slovenia.
-After the dissolution of the former Yugoslavia the club played in the Slovenian League.
+After the dissolution of Yugoslavia, the club played in the Slovenian League.
 The team played their home games at Bonifika Hall.

-Their greatest success was participation in the final series of the championship in 1992–93, where they were defeated by Olimpija 3–1.
+Their biggest achievement was reaching the Slovenian League championship final in 1992–93, where they were defeated by Olimpija 3–1.